 An introduction to the sources, types and qualities of aggregates, and the methods used to find them.
 Applications of aggregates and the codes governing them are discussed.

-Below is one offering of TSYH 3220 for the Spring/Summer 2022 term.
+Below is one offering of TSYH 3220 for the Winter 2023 term.

 Start any time

 - 26 weeks

 This is a distance learning course.
 Start any time.
 You have 26 weeks from the date you register to complete this course.

 Course outline TBD — see Learning Outcomes in the interim.

 - Correspondence format.

 - Important course information will be sent to you immediately after registering.
 Check your myBCIT email account to access this information.